0ladayo/production_surveillance_project/README.md

 ### Output

-> the output can be see via the link below
+> the output can be viewed via the link below

 > [Production Surveillance Dashboard](https://dummy-surveillance-project.nw.r.appspot.com/)